pbrogan12/chem/Chapter-5.md

 **Using Probabilities to Determine When Results are Unusual**

-* **Unusually high number of successes:** x successes among ***n*** trials is an unusally high number of successes if the probability of x or more successes is unlikely with a probability of 0.05 or less.
+* **Unusually high number of successes:** x successes among **n** trials is an unusually high number of successes if the probability of x or more successes is unlikely with a probability of 0.05 or less.
 This criterion can be expressed as follows: P(x or more) ≤ 0.05.*

-* **Unusually low number of successes:** x successes among ***n*** trials is an unusally low number of successes if the probability of x or fewer successes is unlikely with a probability of 0.05 or less.
+* **Unusually low number of successes:** x successes among **n** trials is an unusually low number of successes if the probability of x or fewer successes is unlikely with a probability of 0.05 or less.
 This criterion can be expressed as follows: P(x or fewer) ≤ 0.05.*

 * The value 0.05 is not absolutely rigid.
-Other values, such as 0.01, could be used to distinquish between results that can easily occur by chance and events that are very unlikely to occur by chance.
+Other values, such as 0.01, could be used to distinguish between results that can easily occur by chance and events that are very unlikely to occur by chance.

 ---